William Holden: Death

-According to the Los Angeles County Coroner's autopsy report, Holden bled to death in his apartment in Santa Monica, California, on November 12, 1981, after lacerating his forehead from slipping on a rug while intoxicated and hitting a bedside table.
-Forensic evidence recovered at the scene suggested that he was conscious for at least half an hour after the fall.
+According to the Los Angeles County Coroner's autopsy report, Holden bled to death in his apartment in Santa Monica, California, on November 12, 1981, after lacerating his forehead by slipping on a rug while intoxicated and hitting a bedside table.
+Forensic evidence recovered at the scene suggested that the actor was conscious for at least half an hour after the fall.
 His body was found four days later.
-Rumors existed that he was suffering from lung cancer, which Holden had denied at a 1980 press conference.
+Rumors circulated that he was suffering from lung cancer, which Holden had denied at a 1980 press conference.
 His death certificate makes no mention of cancer.
-He dictated in his will that the Neptune Society cremate him and scatter his ashes in the Pacific Ocean.
-In accordance with his wishes, no funeral or memorial services were conducted.
+He dictated in his will that his body be cremated by the Neptune Society and his ashes scattered in the Pacific Ocean.
+In accordance with his wishes, no funeral, or memorial service, was held.

 President Ronald Reagan released a statement: "I have a great feeling of grief.
 We were close friends for many years.
 What do you say about a longtime friend – a sense of personal loss, a fine man.
 Our friendship never waned."

 For his contribution to the film industry, Holden has a star on the Hollywood Walk of Fame located at 1651 Vine Street.
 He also has a star on the St. Louis Walk of Fame.

-His death was noted by singer-songwriter Suzanne Vega, whose 1987 song "Tom's Diner", about a sequence of events one morning in 1981, included a mention of reading a newspaper article about "an actor who had died while he was drinking".
-Vega subsequently confirmed that this was a reference to Holden.